FAIRFAX LAWYER HELPS CLIENTS DEAL WITH ARREST AND SEARCH WARRANTS

 When you seek an attorney’s help to determine if there is a warrant for your arrest, be ready to turn yourself in.
 It is genuinely your only practical option.
 If you flee to another state, you may be arrested there and extradited back to Virginia, and you’ll face additional charges.

-To learn more or to arrange a legal consultation, call the law offices of Scott C. Nolan or contact him online.
+To learn more or to arrange a legal consultation, call the law offices of The Law Office of Scott C. Nolan, PLLC or contact him online.
 If your name is on an arrest warrant, it’s your right to have an experienced attorney’s advice and representation.